 Skip to main content

-If, once the border reopens, you plan travel to the U.S. regularly and rent a property, you may save money by purchasing a house or condo to use during your visits, and renting it out the rest of the year.
-The rental income would be paid in U.S. dollars so there’s no exchange rate to consider, and this income could potentially cover your mortgage payment, U.S. taxes, insurance and homeowner association fees.
+If you tend to travel to the U.S. regularly and rent a property, you may save money by purchasing a house or condo to use during your visits and renting it out the rest of the year.
+The rental income would be paid in U.S. dollars so there’s no exchange rate to consider, and this income could potentially cover part of your mortgage payment, U.S. taxes, insurance and homeowner association fees.

-With today’s weak Canadian dollar, it may make sense to finance your property instead of paying cash.2 Financing a U.S. property may be a cost-effective alternative to paying cash, lessening the one-time upfront impact of foreign exchange.
-And, since U.S. lenders generally don’t charge a pre-payment penalty, when the Loonie strengthens, you can make the exchange rate work to your advantage and pay down or pay off your mortgage.
+With today’s weak Canadian dollar, it may make sense to finance your property instead of paying cash.
+Financing a U.S. property lessens the upfront impact of foreign exchange, and since U.S. lenders generally don’t charge a pre-payment penalty, you can pay down or pay off your mortgage when and if it makes sense for you to do so.
+For instance, should the Loonie strengthen, you can use the exchange rate to work to your advantage.

 Down payment requirements depend on how you’ll use the property.
-Typically it’s 20% of the purchase price for a primary residence or second vacation home and 25% for an investment property.3 Be sure to also budget U.S. dollars for a property appraisal, title search and flood certification — all told, your U.S. closing costs can be around 2% to 5% of the selling price.
+Typically, a down payment is 20% of the purchase price for a primary residence or second vacation home and 25% for an investment property.
+Be sure to also budget for a property appraisal, title search and flood certification (in U.S. dollars).
+All told, your U.S. closing costs may be around 2% to 5% of the selling price.

 Insurance